KDE/ocean-sound-theme/README.md

-# Blue Ocean Sound Theme
+# Ocean Sound Theme

-Blue Ocean Sound Theme for Plasma
+Ocean Sound Theme for Plasma

 ## Folders

-- **blue-ocean**: Contains the sounds that are used in the sound theme.
+- **ocean**: Contains the sounds that are used in the sound theme.
 - **Project Files**: Contains the LMMS project file and the Audacity macro used for trimming the sounds.
 - **LICENSES**: Contains the terms of all of the licenses on this repository.